 6.What can I learn from this situation?

 Even dire circumstances present opportunities.
-Many great people have been through horrific circumstances that have made them stronger, more empathetic, and more relatable.
+Many great people have made it to the other side of horrific circumstances transformed and stronger.

 7. How would someone with a positive perspective towards your situation view it with hope?

 This might be a close friend or relative.
 Maybe someone you don’t know well but you know has an optimistic outlook on life. (i.e. author, influential person, etc.).